 In the past few years, scientists have discovered several obesity-related processes connected with tumor growth, including metabolic changes and chronic inflammation.
-For instance, in August we wrote about a study that showed obesity increases the release of harmful molecules from fat tissue that are a factor in increased breast cancer risk.
+For instance, we wrote about a study that showed obesity increases the release of harmful molecules from fat tissue which is a factor in increased breast cancer risk.
 And researchers have found that fat — particularly belly fat — releases a protein that can cause non-cancerous cells to turn cancerous.

 These findings are steps toward developing a deeper understanding of the interaction between obesity and cancer.
 And as more and more researchers examine the obesity-triggered mechanisms involved in cancer, they’re uncovering some pretty interesting things about how cancer cells behave…

 Obesity gives cancer cells more fuel